nent/nent/packages/core/src/components/n-view-prompt/readme.md

 > **Important**: If a value for `{{storage:consent}}` is not set in this route's somehow, the user cannot get to the parent page.

-This data can be set manually or using our specialized declarative components to update data.
+This data can be set manually or using our specialized declarative elements to update data.
 See [actions](/actions) for more info.

-[^1]: Check out the [data system](/data) for to use external data.
+[^1]: Check out the [data system](/data) for info to use external data.

 ### Optional